zakkreyshort/pizza-parlor/README.md

 * _Once you have navigated to the directory in the terminal, open the contents of the directory in a text editor or IDE of your choice (e.g., to open the contents of the directory in Visual Studio Code, enter the command "code ." in the Terminal)._
 * _Open index.html in a browser of your choice (e.g., Google Chrome)._

+## Bugs
+_Currently there is no functionality for delivery.
+Working on updating styling as I go.
+Work in progress._

 ## Technologies Used

 _Git, HTML, CSS, JavaScript, jQuery_